fjames86/pounds/README.md

 ```

 It is often the case that several different modules may wish to share the same log file.
+To syncronize multiple threads writing to the log, you MUST only open the log once.
+Other
+sub-modles may copy the log so that they can use different tags.
+They will share the same
+underlying file mapping (and mutex for syncronization).
 ```
 (defvar *log1* (pounds.log:open-log :tag "LOG1"))
 (defvar *log2* (pounds.log:copy-log *log1* :tag "LOG2"))